 With that, we conclude our guide on “how to trim geraniums?”
 Geraniums make for brilliant indoor plants in small pots or hanging planters.
 They can thrive indoors near a bright and sunny window and can continue to stay green throughout the year.
 You can also go for their ivy-leafed or hanging basket cultivars to add more variety to your geranium collection.

-When planting outdoors, they will continue to delight you with their vibrant blooms from May to June.
+When Geraniums are planted outdoors, they will continue to delight you with their vibrant blooms from May to June.
 These plants are one of the easiest blooming plants to maintain.
 Learning how to prune geraniums the right way will help you keep them healthy and enjoy their company for years to come.